-To secure the project, LED offered Bell a competitive incentive package that includes performance-based grants of \$4.0 million for lease support, \$3.8 million for infrastructure and equipment, and \$0.2 million to reimburse relocation expenses.
+To secure the project, LED offered Bell a competitive incentive package that includes performancebased grants of \$4.0 million for lease support, \$3.8 million for infrastructure and equipment, and \$0.2 million to reimburse relocation expenses.
 Grant funds are to be provided on a reimbursement basis after expenditures are verified and approved by the State.
-As of the report date, \$1.3 million in expenditures had been reimbursed by the State.
+As of the report date, the State has reimbursed a total of \$25.8 million, including \$1.3 million in Rapid Response Fund expenditures.